Website Manager

 Division Description

-• No tryouts needed; usually one team is formed per season
+• No tryouts needed; typically one team is formed per season.

-• Many of the Junior League rules are used such as runners being permitted to lead off bases, runners may attempt to steal at any time, and allowing an on-deck batter
+• Many Junior League rules are used: runners may lead off, may attempt to steal at any time, and on-deck batters are allowed.

-• The emphasis remains on fun and fair play, with continued development of fundamental skills along with the mental aspects of baseball the players will need to compete at this higher level
+• Emphasis remains on fun and fair play, with continued development of fundamental skills and the mental aspects of baseball needed to compete at this higher level.

-• Games will be scheduled across Kitsap County against other Little Leagues in the District 2 area
+• Games are scheduled across Kitsap County against other Little Leagues in the District 2 area.

-• The local league has an option to enter the team in the International Tournament
+• The local league has the option to enter the team in the International Tournament.

 Ages